 They also come from all different time periods.
 Sometimes, these older expressions have surprising staying power.

 Usually, this is the case for expressions that come from literature.

 Today, we’ll look at an example of a saying nearly everybody has heard before.
 And, true to form, it originates in Shakespeare.

 What is the meaning of “The world is your oyster”?

-The expression “the world is your oyster” suggests that someone has a bright future with lots of opportunity.
+The expression “the world is your oyster” means that someone has a bright future with many opportunities.
 The saying, which originates from a play by Shakespeare, gets its meaning from the pearls that are hidden in the center of many oysters.

 Every expression has an origin story.
-Understanding it can really help you know the meaning of an expression, whether it’s the meaning of in a hot minute or of “the world is your oyster.”
+Understanding it can help you understand an expression’s meaning, whether in a hot minute or of “the world is your oyster.”

 The first recorded written use of “the world is your oyster” comes from one of the English language’s greatest authors, William Shakespeare.

 In 1602, Shakespeare published a comedy called “The Merry Wives of Windsor.”